Kim Ki-chang: Later years and legacy

 In his late years, Kim Ki-chang produced works of 'Cheongrok sansu' series and munjado (문자도, 文字圖, letter paintings) and continued to use traditional minhwa references such as sipjangsaeng (십장생, 十長生, Ten Symbols of Longevity) and jangseung (장승, Korean totem poles).
 He was also a passionate advocator for the awareness and welfare of the deaf community in South Korea.

 Kim Ki-chang is regarded as a pioneer in the modernisation of traditional Korean ink and colour painting, and the expansive years of his artistic activities provide insight to the history of Korean modern and contemporary art.
 He is credited for the bold reinterpretation of traditional folk painting and landscape painting, as well as contributing to the rediscovery of Korean identity in art after liberation.
 The stylistic changes in Kim Ki-chang's works reflect such process of exploration of an autonomous Korean identity.
-He was presented with the Inchon Award in 1991.
+He was presented with the Samil Prize in 1971 and the Inchon Award in 1991.